POKE ROOT

 Personal experiences

-Poke Root combines perfectly with Calendula and Cleavers to help achieve deep and lasting cleansing for chronic stuck conditions.
+Poke Root combines powerfully with Calendula and Cleavers to achieve deep and lasting cleansing for chronic stuck conditions.
+It also can work exceptionally well with Devil's Claw for arthritis and with Red Clover for stubborn skin problems.

 TOP | HERBS A-Z LIST